UCF/Athena-Framework/_docs/components/forms.md

 ## Static controls

-If you want to have read-only fields in your form styled as plain text, use the `.form-control-static` class to remove the default form field styling and preserve the correct margin and padding.
+If you want to have reafd-only fields in your form styled as plain text, use the `.form-control-static` class to remove the default form field styling and preserve the correct margin and padding.

 {% example html %}
 <form>